Reading time: 11 minutes

 8) Dark Chocolate

-As insulin is a fat storage hormone, eating low-glycemic foods results in the prevention of fat cell expansion and hence causes a decrease in the production of cellulite.
+As insulin is a fat storage hormone, eating low-glycemic foods results in the prevention of fat cell expansion and hence can cause a decrease in the production of cellulite.

 Only a couple oz. of saffron in the form of spice or liquid can curb your appetite and increase the flow of blood between tissues.